mlibrary/fulcrum-epub-spec/README.md

 ## 1.15 Images

+The name assigned to an image file contained within the EPUB should not contain spaces.
+The underscore character may be used.

-The images should have an alternate text for the screen reader users.
+Images should have an alternate text (**img/@alt** attribute) for the screen reader users.
 By providing an alternate text for non-visual content, the screen reader users can perceive information about the image through the alternate text provided by us.